jschaben/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+Relational Databases are database managament software itself.
+SQL is what we use to communicate or query the database.
+SQL is a language that works with R.D.

 - [ ] Why do tables need a `primary key`?

+Tables use primary key to create unique identifiers for each entry/row.
+That way, you can query a specific row based on the unique key or use it to reference to other, related data on another table.

 - [ ] What is the name given to a table column that references the primary key on another table.

+They are called Foreign keys.
+Foreign keys are used to create unique keys between related data of seperate but Relational tables.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+In order to use a many to many relationship of two tables, you would add a third table to connect the two, a 'middle-man' of sorts.
+This table references the foreign keys of the two many to many relationship tables and gives them unique identifiers through the combination of the two foreign keys.

 ## Minimum Viable Product